shigedangao/lymui-node/docs/regular.md

 # convertRegular

-This api allow you to convert a colortype from RGB to the followings types:
+This api allow you to convert an RGB to the followings colors foramts:

 - hex
 - hsl